lwagf/linkuriboh.com/README.md

 Public facing repository for [Linkuriboh.com](http://linkuriboh.com).
 ![](https://i.imgur.com/1G0s0i2.png)

-Note the project (specifically the api in `server.js`) is intended to connect to a MySQL database, which looks like the `schema.sql`.
+Note the project (specifically the api in `server.js`) is intended to connect to a MySQL database.
+You can run `dump.sql` to generate an adequate dataset for your development environment.

-However the actual scraping script which runs nightly on the linkuriboh.com server and writes into the database is not committed here as a.
+The actual scraping script which runs nightly on the linkuriboh.com server and writes into the database is not committed here as a.
 It's extremely unfriendly and messy b.
 I am not accepting any contributions to it at this time.

 ## Project setup
 ```